Nvidia reports $3.08 billion in Q1 2020 revenue, up 39% as AI and cloud soar

 Nvidia posted revenues of $3.08 billion for the first quarter ended April 26, up 39% from a year earlier.
-The revenues beat expectations, and earnings per share of $1.80 also blew past expectations as data center revenues from artificial intelligence and the cloud grew.
+The revenues beat expectations, and earnings per share of $1.80 also blew past expectations as datacenter revenues from artificial intelligence and the cloud grew.

-Santa Clara, California-based Nvidia makes graphics processing units (GPUs) that can be used for games, AI, and data center computing.
+Santa Clara, California-based Nvidia makes graphics processing units (GPUs) that can be used for games, AI, and datacenter computing.
 While many businesses have been hit hard by the pandemic, Nvidia has seen a boost in those areas.

-Data center revenue was $1.14 billion, up 80% from a year earlier.
+Datacenter revenue was $1.14 billion, up 80% from a year earlier.
 Gross profit margins, or the profit on products sold, were 65.1%, a new record and much better compared to 58.4% a year earlier.

 A year ago, Nvidia’s revenues for the first quarter were $2.22 billion.
 Analysts expected revenue of $3 billion and non-GAAP earnings per share of $1.68.
 EPS came in at $1.80 on a non-GAAP basis, up 105% from 88 cents a year earlier.
 Nvidia’s stock is down 1% in after-hours trading to $347.62 a share.

-During the quarter, Nvidia completed its $7 billion acquisition of Mellanox Technologies, a maker of key interconnect technologies for connecting its chips in data centers.
-Nvidia also said that that last week’s GPU Technology Conference keynote speech of CEO Jensen Huang was viewed 3.8 million times in the first three days, and more than 55,000 registrants participated in the online-only event.
+During the quarter, Nvidia completed its $7 billion acquisition of Mellanox Technologies, a maker of key technologies for connecting its chips in datacenters.
+Nvidia also said that last week’s GPU Technology Conference keynote speech of CEO Jensen Huang was viewed 3.8 million times in the first three days, and that more than 55,000 registrants participated in the online-only event.

-Huang said in a statement that the company salutes the first responders, healthcare workers, and service workers who are fighting COVID-19, and he also thanked scientists for working on finding a vaccine.
-Nvidia’s GPU technology is aimed at helping those scientists do their work faster, and Nvidia has made donations on that front to help with the effort.
+Huang said in a statement that the company salutes the first responders, health care workers, and service workers who are fighting COVID-19, and he also thanked scientists for working on finding a vaccine.
+Nvidia’s GPU technology is aimed at helping such scientists do their work faster, and Nvidia has made donations on that front to help with the effort.

 To help its own employees, Nvidia also moved raises forward by six months to make sure employees can adjust to the hardships of the pandemic.
 Huang said Nvidia employees have donated $10 million to fight the coronavirus.